Skip to content

 Here's the general breakdown:

 • 75-89: Strong match.
-High likelihood of human review.
+Worth applying after a final human review.

 How Scoring Differs by ATS